496 Social Sciences Building

 I study the political economy of incarceration in the United States from Reconstruction to the present.
 I am particularly interested in how agrarian transitions, migration, and struggles over land and labor have affected racial and class inequality in incarceration.
-I have also written on the causes and effects of environmental inequality; and the decline in mortality in the early twentieth century.
+I have also written on the causes and effects of environmental inequality and the decline in mortality in the early twentieth century.
 I am generally interested in historical approaches to the study of inequality.

 - Christopher Muller and Daniel Schrage.
 2021.
 "The Political Economy of Incarceration in the Cotton South, 1910-1925."
 American Journal of Sociology 127:828-866.